ITSGmbH/NetworkDiscover/README.md

 * Checks every Host for open and running services
 * Checks every running service for known Vulnerabilities (via vulners)
 * Scans can run manually or automatically every given timespan
+* Detect new Hosts based on DHCP
 * CSV Export of a single scan
 * PDF Reporting
+* Whitelabeling
+* Custom NMAP-Scripts upload
-* Shows a diff between two (or more?) scans
+* Shows a diff between two scans
+* Scan Windows Systems for NetBios and other vulnerabilities (enum4linux-ng)
+* Simple Network-Configuration for debian based installation (wpa_supplicant, dhcpcd)

 ### Planned Features

+* Colors in PDF Report (same as online)
+* IPv6
-* Detect new Hosts based on DHCP and SLAAC messages
+* Detect new Hosts based on SLAAC messages
-* Scan Windows Systems for NetBios and other vulnerabilities (enum4linux?)
 * SNMP information gathering and display
-* Better Network Map visualization ( https://d3js.org/ / https://observablehq.com/@d3/force-directed-tree / https://mermaid.js.org/ )
 * Scan a host individually (predefined nmap params or individual?)
-* ARM-Packages and installation images
 * Enterprise-Vulners API with `vulners_enterprise.nse` and a custom API-Key
 * ...